helipilot50/user-event-example-aerospike/README.md

 There are a few ways to model the event data in Aerospike, here are 2:

- - Option 1: Events stored as a Map stored in a Bin
+ - *Option 1*: Events stored as a Map stored in a Bin
- - Option 2: Events stored as separate records using a composite key.
+ - *Option 2*: Events stored as separate records using a composite key.

 ### How to build